 Picking a date location is a big responsibility.
 Do you go for a laid-back pub to keep things chilled?
 A dimly-lit speakeasy to set sparks flying?
 A snug, off-the-beaten-track spot which you hope will one day become ‘our place’?
 Take your pick from our round up of London’s best bars for dates, from cosy wine bars to swanky cocktail spots.
-Whether it’s your first date or you’ve been married 20 years, there’s something everyone.
+Whether it’s your first date or you’ve been married 20 years, there’s something everyone in our pick of romantic bars.

 - Amazing Grace, London Bridge